lukebayes/nomplate-router/README.md

 # Nomplate Router
 A tiny (~2.4k gzipped) middleware for building rich client applications, especially with Nomplate.

+NOTE: This is very much a work in progress, and is not recommended for production use.

 # Getting started
 ```bash
 mkdir nomplate-router